Chandrakanthck/Hashcat-Masks-for-Indian-Names/README.md

 # Hashcat Masks for All Indian Names

 This repository contains a collection of **Hashcat masks** generated from Indian names.
-These masks can be used for password cracking research, security analysis purposes.
+These masks can be used for password cracking research, security analysis, and ethical hacking purposes.

 ## Files Included